Updated June 2026

 What is mesothelioma?

-Mesothelioma is a cancer that affects the mesothelium.
+Mesothelioma is a cancer that affects the mesothelium and the mesothelial cells.
 The mesothelium is a lining that covers most of the body’s internal organs, protecting them from rubbing against each other.

 There are four main types of mesothelioma: